MicrobialDarkMatter/nanomotif/README.md

   {complete-workflow,find-motifs,score-motifs,bin-consensus}
                         sub-command help
     complete-workflow   Run the complete workflow
-    find-motifs         Find motifs in assembly using modkit pileup score-motifs        Find degree of methylation of all identified motifs for all sequences in the assembly bin-consensus       Find consensus motif in each bin
+    find-motifs         Find motifs in contigs of the assembly score-motifs        Find degree of methylation of all identified motifs for all contigs in the assembly bin-consensus       Find consensus motif in each bin

 optional arguments: